 Next to that (tenth) is a tiny brass hammer, handy for carburetor work and other delicate tasks.

 Next to the hammer is a very small pin punch, usually used with the small hammer to remove float pins, gas cap latches, and the like.
 This punch was homemade from a cylinder stud.
-Though handmade, it is quite useful.
+Though shop-made, it is indispensible.

 The two plastic handles are attached to special taps sourced from tool specialty houses.
 They have unusually fine pitch metric threads suitable for carburetor rebuild work.